abhijeetsharma200/OpenCV-Wiki/Intel-OpenVINO-backend.md

 ### Build OpenCV from source

-Build OpenCV with pre-built Inference Engine binaries from OpenVINO toolkit.
+Build OpenCV with pre-built OpenVINO Runtime binaries from OpenVINO toolkit.

+  > **NOTE**: The instruction below uses the minimal set of compilation flags to build OpenCV compatible with OpenVINO.
+More comprehensive set of compilation flags and additional dependencies were used to build OpenCV that was included into Intel&reg; OpenVINO&trade; distribution before 2022.1.1 release.
+If you need to build OpenCV with the same set of flags and dependencies please follow [another instruction](https://github.com/opencv/opencv/wiki/BuildOpenCV4OpenVINO).

 #### Linux